dereuromark/cakephp-tinyauth/docs/Authentication.md

 The fast and easy way for user authentication in CakePHP 3.x applications.

 Use TinyAuth Component if you want to add instant (and easy) action whitelisting to your application.
+You can allow/deny per controller action or with wildcards also per controller and more.

 ## Basic Features
 - INI file (static) based access rights (controller-action setup)